ara3d/bim-open-schema/README.md

 and can be easily converted to many different formats for fast inspection in your tool of choice.

 This project comes with C# code which acts as the official specification, but the schema is platform independent and language agnostic.

-We welcome code contributions from any language.
+We welcome code contributions in any language.

 ## 🎯Target Workflows